 Another indentet mountain ridge branch off the main ridge just north of the main summit in direction of Bukumirsko lake and Torac mountain.
 It ends 1,5 km to the north in a form of steep and towering rocks just above Konjski do and katun Jezera valleys.

-All the branches of Surdup are characterised by steep slopes, rocky towers, glacial gorges full of karst material, deep ravines, sink holes and many disintegrated rocks, especially above the fields Konjski do, Rupa jablanova gorge (near Trepetljikov do) and field Sarajevo.
+All the branches of Surdup are characterised by steep slopes, rocky towers, glacial gorges full of karst material, deep ravines, sink holes and many disintegrated rocks, especially above the fields Konjski do

 The summit (2,184 m)